MicrosoftLearning/mslearn-postgresql/Instructions/Labs/02-exercise-explore-client-tools.md

     ![Screenshot of the Azure toolbar with the Cloud Shell icon highlighted by a red box.](media/02-portal-toolbar-cloud-shell.png)

+3. If prompted, select the required options to open a *Bash* shell.
+If you have previously used a *PowerShell* console, switch it to a *Bash* shell.

-3. At the Cloud Shell prompt, enter the following to clone the GitHub repo containing exercise resources:
+4. At the Cloud Shell prompt, enter the following to clone the GitHub repo containing exercise resources:

     ```bash
     git clone https://github.com/MicrosoftLearning/mslearn-postgresql.git
     ```

-4. Next, you run three commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
+5. Next, you run three commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
 The variables represent the name to assign to your resource group (`RG_NAME`), the Azure region (`REGION`) into which resources will be deployed, and a randomly generated password for the PostgreSQL administrator login (`ADMIN_PASSWORD`).

     In the first command, the region assigned to the corresponding variable is `eastus`, but you can also replace it with a location of your preference.